Sudanese nomadic conflicts: September

 Around 30 people were killed, 13 injured, and 49 reported missing after a cattle raid in Mayiandit County, Unity State.
 Approximately 200 men armed with AK-47s, rocket-propelled grenades, and machine guns stole about 100,000 cattle from the local community.
 Police forces managed to recover around 600 of the cattle but were unable to pursue the attackers due to being outnumbered.
-Local residents expressed anger, noting that the government’s disarmament program intended to reduce attacks had left them vulnerable.
-The attackers were allegedly dressed in the uniform of the Sudan People’s Liberation Army (SPLA).
+Local residents expressed anger, noting that the government's disarmament program intended to reduce attacks had left them vulnerable.
+The attackers were allegedly dressed in the uniform of the Sudan People's Liberation Army (SPLA).

 October

 In late October 2011, clashes occurred between the Awlad Surur and Awlad Heiban factions of the Messiria tribe.
-The fighting occurred in disputed grazing lands in the Fardus area of South Kordofan, which lies on the traditional migratory route of the tribe.
+The fighting occurred on disputed grazing lands in the Fardus area of South Kordofan, which lies on the traditional migratory route of the tribe.
 Approximately 300 people were killed and at least 37 wounded with 140 of the dead from the Awlad Heiban and 60 from the Awlad Surur.
 A spokesman from the Sudan People's Liberation Movement condemned the violence blaming the National Congress Party for arranging the violence and the police for failing to intervene.